-3. Respect local wildlife, as well as livestock and other farm animals.
+3. Respect local wildlife, livestock, and other farm animals.

 4. Dispose of litter in appropriate, designated areas.

-If you don’t find bins along the way, you can bring litter back with you and dispose of it at your hotel.
-Many accommodations we work with will have facilities for recycling and separating litter.
+If you don’t find bins along the way, you can bring litter back and dispose of it at your hotel.
+Many accommodations we work with will have facilities for recycling and separating waste.

 5. Respect local customs and culture

 Unique culture and customs are an essential part of the Camino experience.
 Embracing these is part of a responsible travel ethos.
-We encourage you to absorb as much as possible of the traditions, language, and culture along the Camino routes.
+We encourage you to absorb the traditions, language, and culture along the Camino routes as much as possible.

-We write regular Culture blog posts to introduce you to interesting traditions and stories from the regions; and we also include a list of useful phrases as part of our holiday pack in the many languages of the Camino (Spanish, Galician, Portuguese and French).
+We write regular Culture blog posts to introduce you to exciting traditions and stories from the regions, and we also include a list of useful phrases as part of our holiday pack in the many languages of the Camino (Spanish, Galician, Portuguese and French).

 6. Holiday Packs.
-If you are receiving maps and ebooks as part of your trip (as opposed to a guidebook), we recommend you download them, along with your hotel information and general information, to your phone or tablet.
-With our new holiday packs, we are aiming to be completely paper-free while still providing up-to-date and accurate information.
+Suppose you are receiving maps and ebooks as part of your trip (as opposed to a guidebook).
+In that case, we recommend you download them, along with your hotel and general information, to your phone or tablet.
+Our new Camino holiday packs aim to be utterly paper-free while still providing up-to-date and accurate information.

-If you are traveling technology-free, we suggest you print notes and holiday info on recycled paper or scrap paper.
+If travelling technology-free, we suggest you print notes and holiday info on recycled paper or scrap paper.